varun1352/Robot-Motion-Planning/README.md

 # Robot Motion Planning 🤖

-Given a starting position, ending position and number of obstacles, the program computes an optimal path using Markov Decision Processes
+Given a starting position, ending position, and number of obstacles, the program computes an optimal path using Markov Decision Processes

 ## Report 🧾